Arghun-dev/NextJS-13-Promises-For-Props/my-app/README.md

 ```

 and now if you want to import this `getData` function or any function from this module into a client component, it will throw a build error.

+The other pattern that I want to talk about is using `third-party` packages.
+These packages can be UI libraries can be theme providers or authentication providers, which they often depend on react hooks and react context to share that state or concern throughout your application.
+And because these server components and app router is something new, most of these third-party packages don't support react server components or they do not have 'use-client' directive and you can not use them inside your react server components.
+You can still use them inside your own client components that have that 'use-client' directive up top and that support any react hooks and functionality.
+But you can not use them directly inside your react server components.

+So, the workaround is to wrap those specific packages components coming from these libraries inside of your own client so therefore they can have access to react hooks, context states.

+For example if you import a component from a third party UI library like antd, MUI, ... that doesn't yet support the app router or this `use-client` directive, you can import `use-client` inside of your own client component and then you can import any UI component from antd. and then you created your own client component you can import it inside the server component and use it.

+And as I mentioned some of these packages are depend on the react global context provider to share these functionality throughout your application.

+More two things that I wanted to mention here, we talked about passing props from server components to client components.
+But when you want to share data between server components, how would you go about doing them.
+Whould you pass props from server components to server components or not?

+in server components, there is no need to pass props between themselves for two reasons:

+1. First reason, is that if you're fetching data for example inside your layout and you think ok I fetch this data in the layout let me just pass this data to my page component.
+Now, there is no need to do that.
+You can co-locate your data fetching with the component that actually needs it, because Next.js behind the scenes is going to deduplicate your requests, so any component can fetch data as it requires without worrying about duplicate requests, because Next.js is going to use fetch-cache, if there is a similar request between the layout or a page so it's not going to call or fetch twice it's going to use that same thing so there's no need to pass this data as props.
+And for evey other thing for every other thing like logic and functionality you can use the native Javascript modules for sharing these logics between server components.
+For example if your need to create a connection to your database you can use the Singelton pattern natively in Javascript modules to create a connection to your database and then share it between any other react server components.